gigapi/gigapi_querier/README.md

 ![image](https://github.com/user-attachments/assets/fa3788a2-9a5b-47bf-b6ef-f818ba62a404)

-# GigAPI Query Engine (go)
+# GigAPI Query Engine

-GigAPI Go provides a SQL interface to query time-series using GigAPI Catalog Metadata and DuckDB
+GigAPI Go provides a Flight SQL and HTTP interface to query time-series using GigAPI Catalog Metadata and DuckDB

 > [!WARNING]
 > GigAPI is an open beta developed in public.
 Bugs and changes should be expected.
 Use at your own risk.